spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 *  Your right-sizing recommendations per workload, and it lets you drill down to view your right-sizing recommendations per container.
 *  Recommendations for vCPU and memory right sizing per deployment.
 Recommended increases are shown with a green up arrow, and recommended decreases are shown with a red Down arrow.
-*  Optimized [Right Sizing rules]() that are attached to specific workloads.
+*  [Right Sizing rules]() that are attached to specific workloads.
-*  Potential monthly max. savings if you adopt these recommendations.
-*  Rules: If the workload is [attached](ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a right-sizing rule, the name of the rule appears.
+*  Workload Status: If the workload is [attached](ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a right-sizing rule, the name of the rule appears.
 The rule has one of the following workload (colored) optimization statuses:
    *  Green: The Workload is fully optimized, and no action is required.
    *  Orange: The Workload has optimization limitations (constrained by settings).
    *  Gray: The rule for the workload has been attached but is out of schedule.
+ * Potential monthly max.
+Savings if you adopt these recommendations.

 > **Notes**: